Fastest Paths to EU Citizenship: One Passport, 27 Countries

 Why “Fastest” Is the Wrong Question (and the Right One)

-A five-year rule that requires you to live in-country 300 days per year is slower in practice than a seven-year rule that tolerates travel, remote income, and multi-country lives.
-That’s why this ranking weighs annual physical presence expectations as heavily as raw timelines.
+A five-year rule that requires you to live in-country most of the year can be slower in practice than a longer rule that tolerates travel, remote income, and international lives.
+That’s why this ranking weighs physical-presence expectations, legal stability, and predictability alongside raw timelines.

-- Typical timeline: ~5 years (subject to reform)
+- Typical timeline: ~5 years of legal residence

 Ireland